endorpersand/lc3-ensemble-test/doc/API.md

     RET
 ```

-This method can only be called after `self.callSubroutine`.
+This method can only be called after an execution.
+Additionally, the `label` argument must point to a subroutine defined using `self.defineSubroutine`.

 ### autograder.LC3UnitTestCase.assertSubroutinesCalledInOrder(calls: list[str | tuple[str, list[int] | None]])

-Asserts that a subroutine call correctly calls a given list of subroutines in order.
+Asserts that a given list of subroutines were called in order during execution.

 For example, given the pseudocode: